GenericEntity/interpreter-go/README.md

 # Interpreter in Golang
 This is my 2021 summer personal project: to learn how to build an interpreter from scratch: lexer, parser and evaluator.
-The whole project is based on Thorsten Ball's [excellent book](https://interpreterbook.com/), so I do not take credit for its design or implementation.
+The whole project is based on Thorsten Ball's [excellent book](https://interpreterbook.com/), so I do not take credit for its design or implementation (except a few minor add-ons).

 The interpreted language is [Monkey](https://interpreterbook.com/#the-monkey-programming-language), designed by Thorsten Ball.

-Note: it is not a fully-fledged Monkey interpreter yet (no support for objects and hashes yet)

 ## Dependencies
 * [Golang](https://golang.org/) (I used `v1.13`, but earlier versions may work too)